jasononeil/webpack-haxe-loader/README.md

 However, those requires are relative to you HXML file!
 It also cannot be compiled on platforms other than JS.

-It is thus recommended to call instead:
+For assets/styles, it is thus recommended to call instead:

 ```haxe
 Webpack.require('./MyFile.css');    // requires a CSS file in the same directory as the current ".hx" file